-Rise was held by “Cnut son of Karli” in 1066.
-The estate at that time compromised 6 carucates of ploughed fields (roughly 720 acres).
+Domesday records that Rise was held in 1066 by Carl’s son Canute (whose life was spared at Settrington “because of his innate goodness”).
+The estate at the time compromised 6 carucates of ploughed fields (roughly 720 acres).
 It also had 30 acres of meadow and 40 acres of woodland.
-It was later passed to William Malet, a Companion of William the Conqueror who was present at the battle of Hastings, and thereafter to Drogo de la Beuvrière.
-However it was Drogo’s undertenant, Franco de Fauconberg, who held it and in whose family it remained until 1372, when Sir Thomas Fauconberg sold it to Sir John Neville.
+After the Conquest the estate was granted to William Malet, a Companion of William the Conqueror who was present at the battle of Hastings, and thereafter to Drogo de la Beuvrière.
+Drogo’s undertenant Franco de Fauconberg was holding it in 1086, along with its 7 villagers and 6 smallholders, and it remained in his family until 1372, when Sir Thomas Fauconberg sold it to Sir John Neville.
 The Nevilles, an ancient Durham family, retained possession until Richard Neville, earl of Warwick and Salisbury, the “king maker”, had his estates seized by the crown after his death in 1471 and partitioned in 1475, when Rise and other Yorkshire manors were assigned to his son-in-law, Richard Plantagenet, duke of Gloucester, later Richard III.
 The crown retained Rise until 1628 and in c1650 it came into the possession of the Bethell (originally ap Ithell) family, who had moved to the East Riding from Herefordshire in the late 16th century.
 Practically all of the estate belonged to Sir Hugh Bethell at the time of the 1660 enclosure and the family still retained ownership of most of Rise parish in 1995.

-A manor house at Rise was recorded in the early 14th century, but by the early 16th the medieval house of the Fauconbergs had gone and several other buildings apparently stood on its site.
-In 1624 the chief house was probably that situated west of the church with 8 acres adjoining it and in 1672 it was the 13-hearth house of Sir Hugh Bethell.
-By this time John Pickering, a shoemaker from Hedon, was living in the village and twelve of his nineteen children were born there, their surname being recorded as Puckering.
-John was probably totally unaware that he was a direct descendant of two of the families that had held the lordship of Rise, the Fauconbergs and the Nevilles (see Hazel Pickering‘s tree).
+A second manor house at Rise was recorded in the early 14th century, but by the early 16th it had gone and several other buildings apparently stood on its site.
+In 1624 the manor house was probably that situated west of the church with 8 acres adjoining it, and in 1672 it was Sir Hugh Bethell’s 13-hearth house.
+By this time John Pickering, a shoemaker from Hedon, was living in the village and twelve of his fifteen children were born there, their surname being recorded as Puckering (see Pickerings of Holderness, 19th generation).

 In 1716 the manor house stood on the site of the later Rise Hall, east of the church, and had an E plan, but by 1762 most of it had been rebuilt along a U plan.
 It was at about this time that William Bethell decided to make some major changes to the layout of his estate.
 In 1762 the buildings of Rise village lay along two streets, one leading east from the church past the manor house to join the second, longer street, which was aligned north-south.
 A stretch of the latter street faced the park and most of its houses stood on its east side.
 In 1774 William Bethell had the east-west street diverted to a more northerly course away from his manor house, demolishing all the buildings which stood south of the new road except the church, its yard and the rectory.
 The empty site was used to extend the park and woods and the other houses close to the enlarged grounds were also demolished, while the north-south road gradually disappeared.
 The village was rebuilt some 200m north of the new road, where half a dozen cottages on smallholdings and a school comprised New Rise by the 1850s.
 In the meantime, between 1815 and 1820, Richard Bethell had extensively remodelled the manor house.
 The present house is in Greek-revival style and is faced with fine ashlar; the plan is irregular, no doubt to accommodate the pre-existing fabric.